 3. to deal with your enquiries;

-4. to contact you by telephone, SMS, post and/or email about other developments or services our ours which we think may be of interest to you.
-Please make it clear when you provide personal data to us, should you not wish to receive such information;
+4. to contact you by telephone, SMS, post and/or email about other developments or services of ours which we think may be of interest to you.
+We will only send you information if you have requested to receive such such information;

 5. to help us develop this website to be more useful to you;